Shop the Eclipse Store

 POP CULTURE

-• A total solar eclipse came to Springfield on an episode of The Simpsons from 2009.
+• A total solar eclipse came to Springfield on episodes of The Simpsons from 1993 and 2009.

 • The first commercial eclipse cruise set sail in 1972 and the first commercial eclipse flight took off in 1974.